-At 5 points throughout the semester, students should write a 2-3 page analysis of the week's readings and email them to me (by the Tuesday before class at 9:00am).
+At 5 points throughout the semester, students should write a 2-3 page analysis of the week's readings and submit it on Canvas by noon.
 Each paper will be worth 5%.
 The primary goal of the papers is not to earn grades but to provide you with an opportunity to reflect on the readings and develop critical thinking and writing skills.
 Feel free to use these papers as an aid in class discussion.
-Late papers will not be accepted.